roytang/blog/content/post/2008/10/gpt-taipei-ii.md

 **

 I saw this guy's deck on the same table in round one and it was kind of sick.
-War Monk, Bant Charm, Stoic Angel, Rafiq of the Many&#8230;practically a Bant precon.
+War Monk, Bant Charm, Stoic Angel, Rafiq of the Many... practically a Bant precon.
 I managed to win game one though.

 In game two, we stalled on the ground and he was killing me wih the Exalted Aven.
 After that game I realized that I had both Quietus Spike and Vithian Stinger in play.
 I called over a judge and asked "Does Deathtouch trigger on non-combat damage?"
 The answer was of course yes and of course I facepalmed.
 I could have wiped his whole board with that combo!